Complexity Growth, Butterfly Velocity and Black hole Thermodynamics: Abstract

 \section{Abstract}

 We propose a connection between the butterfly velocity and the complexity growth rate in the context of thermodynamics of black holes where the cosmological constant is interpreted as thermodynamic pressure.
-Moreover, we study the bound on the diffusion coefficient by comparing with the bound on shear viscosity to entropy density ratio in order to obtain a relationship between the diffusion coefficient times pressure with the shear viscosity.
-Our result shows that there is the upper bound on complexity growth rate with respect to the shear viscosity and thermodynamical variables.
+According to the Smarr formula of black hole systems, there are different relations between butterfly velocity and complexity growth rate.
+The accuracy of this relationship has been checked for several models.